Nation state: Origins

-Before the nation state
+Before the nation-state

 In Europe, during the 18th century, the classic non-national states were the multiethnic empires, the Austrian Empire, the Kingdom of France (and its empire), the Kingdom of Hungary, the Russian Empire, the Portuguese Empire, the Spanish Empire, the Ottoman Empire, the British Empire, the Dutch Empire and smaller nations at what would now be called sub-state level.
-The multi-ethnic empire was an absolute monarchy ruled by a king, emperor or sultan.
+The multi-ethnic empire was a monarchy, usually absolute, ruled by a king, emperor or sultan.
 The population belonged to many ethnic groups, and they spoke many languages.
 The empire was dominated by one ethnic group, and their language was usually the language of public administration.
 The ruling dynasty was usually, but not always, from that group.

 This type of state is not specifically European: such empires existed in Asia, Africa and the Americas.
 Chinese dynasties, such as the Tang dynasty, the Yuan dynasty, and the Qing dynasty, were all multiethnic regimes governed by a ruling ethnic group.
-In the three examples, their ruling ethnic groups were the Han-Chinese,Mongols, and the Manchus.
+In the three examples, their ruling ethnic groups were the Han-Chinese, Mongols, and the Manchus.
 In the Muslim world, immediately after Muhammad died in 632, Caliphates were established.
 Caliphates were Islamic states under the leadership of a political-religious successor to the Islamic prophet Muhammad.
 These polities developed into multi-ethnic trans-national empires.
 The Ottoman sultan, Selim I (1512–1520) reclaimed the title of caliph, which had been in dispute and asserted by a diversity of rulers and "shadow caliphs" in the centuries of the Abbasid-Mamluk Caliphate since the Mongols' sacking of Baghdad and the killing of the last Abbasid Caliph in Baghdad, Iraq 1258.